thenewdesertoutpost/newdesertoutpost.github.io/README.md

 # New Desert Outpost
 The source for the website of the Burning Man Camp: [The New Desert Outpost](http://newdesertoutpost.com/)

+## Content

+Content for the site is broken down into two areas: Pages and Posts.
+All content is written in [markdown](https://www.markdownguide.org/basic-syntax/) with [jekyll front matter](https://jekyllrb.com/docs/front-matter/) at the top.

+### Posts
+These are blog posts and usually specifically about a place in time.
+For example announcements, talking about an upcoming or past burn, etc.

+Posts are added to the `_posts` directory with the file format: `<year>-<month>-<day>-<title>.md`.
+For example: `2018-08-01-burn-prep.md`

+### Pages
+A page is content which will be relevant from year-to-year.
+For example: [the new camper guide](http://newdesertoutpost.com/pages/camper_guide/).

+New pages are generally added to the `pages` directory and can be named whatever you want the URL to be.

+The name of the file determines the url.
+For example, `about.md` will be accessible from `/pages/about`.

 ## Development

 You'll need [Docker](https://www.docker.com/) to build the site locally.